 High-Pressure Power Wash Roof Cleaning

 One good option is to hire a roof cleaner who uses high-pressure power washers, which deliver cleaning solutions in powerful bursts.
-While these machines are effective at ridding your roof of grime and dirt, if not handled properly they can damage fragile tiles.
+While these machines are effective at ridding your roof of grime and dirt, if not handled properly, they can damage fragile tiles.

-A powerful enough machine will clean your entire roof in a couple passes.
+A powerful enough machine will clean your entire roof in a couple of passes.
 The benefit of having an expert handle cleaning your roof is that they know how hard or soft you should push so as not to damage tiles.
 This could take several passes over sections of your home, depending on its size and number of tiles.

 Chlorine-Bleach Roof Cleaning